nkkodkani/SystemProgRobertLove/README.md

 - Application can then trap into the kernel through kernel well defined mechanism & execute only code that kernel allows it to execute
 - Exact mechanism varies from architecture to architecture
 Example: i386 => user space application execute software interrupt instruction "int" with the value of 0x80

+- Application tells kernel which syscalls to execute & with what parameters via maachine registers
+- syscalls are denoted by number starting at zero.
+On x386 architecture, if we request syscall 5 (open ()) user space application puts 5 in register eax before issuing int instruction
+- Parameter passing on i386 register is used for each possible parameter register in order of (ebx, eex, edx, esi and edi)
+- If syscall has more thab 5 parameters then single register is used to point a buffer in user space where all parameters are stored

+2. C Library (libc/ GNU -> glibc)

+- Heart of unix application
+- Even while programming in another language C lib is wrapped by higher level lib providing core services & facilate system call invocaton

+glibc -> also provides wrapper for syscalls/thread support